Roof Replacement in Cedar Park, TX | RoofsOnly.com

 Hail: Cedar Park Gets It More Than People Expect

 After a big Cedar Park hail event, the roofing market gets crowded fast.
 Out-of-town contractors go door to door.
-Some of them do legitimate work.
+Some do legitimate work.
 A lot don’t.
 Don’t sign anything before you’ve had an independent inspection from someone with real credentials.
 Our HAAG certification means we assess damage using professional engineering standards — not an eyeball estimate or a manufactured claim designed to move paperwork.
 If the damage is real and significant, we document it completely.
 If it’s not, we tell you what we found and what we didn’t.
 Get the full picture on our hail damage inspection process.
 And when you’re ready to move forward, learn how the insurance claim process works from inspection through settlement.

 Newer Cedar Park neighborhoods aren’t off the hook either.